ACodes3/telegram-bot/README.md

 1. **Telegram Bot**: A basic bot that interacts with users and supports commands relevant to an online gambling context.
 2. **Mini-App with Fiat Payment**: A simple application for processing fiat payments using Stripe.
-3. **Deployment Information**: Details on how to run and deploy the project, including known issues.
+3. **Deployment Information**: Details on how to run and deploy the project, including known issues..

 ## Subtask 1: Telegram Bot